 Friday, August 14, 2009

-This beauty is the Leach's Millipede (Euryurus leachii).
+This beauty is the Leach's Millipede (Sigmoria latior).
 While staying in Townsend, TN I was hoping to find numerous insects, and while I didn't find huge numbers of insects or other arthropods; the ones that I did find were interesting.
 This gorgeous millipede was crawling across the deck of the cabin we were staying at.
 I had just reluctantly left the comfort of the hot tub, when I noticed this thing crawling quite rapidly across the porch.
 At first glance I thought it was a caterpillar, imagine my surprise to discover what it really was.
 I was little concerned about handling it, as red is usually a warning coloration and I know that many millipedes exude a chemical secretion that can cause burning or skin discoloration.
 I do not know if this particular species has that ability, but I didn't want to take the chance.
 I captured him and plan to use him as an exhibit arthropod for our upcoming Insect-O-Rama event.
 This particular specimen was approximately 3 inches in length, and once again I am unsure if this is as big as they get or if bigger ones can be found.
 About the only information I could find on them states they prefer the rotting wood of hardwood trees.
-Rarely associated with pine woods or leaf litter as with many other millipede species.
+Associated with long leaf pine woods and oaks.
 They are common, but this was the only one I could find, and believe me I looked frequently around our cabin.This dark brownish-black millipede was laying on a walking trail near the Cades Cove area of the Smokey Mountains.
 A Harvestman was munching down on the unfortunate victim.
-The Harvestmen (a.k.a Daddy Longlegs) were HUGE in this area.
+The Harvestman (a.k.a Daddy Longlegs) were HUGE in this area.
 WAY bigger than anything we have in NWMO.
 I am unsure of the species of this Millipede, but I believe it is Narceus americanus.
 These are one of the biggest millipede, if not the biggest in the Eastern United States.

 2 comments: